aframosp/AGNView/README.md

 * [Data](/Data): Most of the data related with the paper.
 * [Figures](/Figures): Figures presented in the paper.
 * [Notebooks](/Notebooks): Most of the code to generate data and figures (includes the extensions .ipynb and .html)
-* [Additionals](/Additionals): Folder containing the step-by-step description and an auxiliary Python script.
+* [Additionals](/Additionals): Folder containing the step-by-step description, an auxiliary Python script and a notebook with the effect of missing photometric bands.